Holy Diver (song)

 "Holy Diver" is a song by American heavy metal band Dio.
 It was released in August 1983 as the lead single from the band's debut album of the same name.
 Although it only reached number 40 on the Mainstream Rock chart at that time, it is one of Dio's most popular songs today.

 Reception

 Following the September 11 attacks, the song was placed on the list of post-9/11 inappropriate titles distributed by Clear Channel.

-In 2009, "Holy Diver" placed 43rd on VH1's Top 100 Hard Rock Songs.
+In March 2023, Rolling Stone ranked "Holy Diver" as the 9th greatest metal song of all time.

 Content

 Dio said the lyrics are about a Christ figure on another planet who sacrifices himself to redeem his people.
 When the people learn that he intends to leave them to save people on other planets, they selfishly ask him to stay.

-"What does Ronnie mean when he writes stuff like 'Holy Diver'?" exclaimed Kiss bassist Gene Simmons.
-"What is it, a rabbi diving off a cliff?
-A rabbi with swimming trunks?!"

 Music video

 The music video for "Holy Diver", directed and edited by Arthur Ellis, features Dio as a hairy barbarian adventuring through a desolate church (the then recently burnt-out St Mark's Church, Silvertown in east London, which is now a music venue).
 First he strikes a shrouded figure and his hobgoblin friend with his sword, but instead of killing them he turns them into rats.
 He later visits a blacksmith who is forging a sword.
 He throws his old sword away and deftly catches the newly forged one.
 Walking through a corridor, he encounters three seated hooded figures.
 As the camera pans across them, the third slowly raises its head to reveal eyes resembling those of a cat.
 The final shots show Dio exiting the church.